ome/omero-documentation/server/overview.rst

-If you are interested in building components for the server, modifying an existing component, or just looking for more background information, the best starting point is the :wiki:`ServerDesign` page on the server's developer trac.
+If you are interested in building components for the server, modifying an existing component, or just looking for more background information, the best starting point is the :ref:`developers/Omero/Server` page.